mozilla/legal-docs/firefox_privacy_notice/en-US.md

 ### To provide Firefox Health Report {: #health-report .inproduct-link }

 Firefox Health Report (“FHR”) is designed to provide you with insights about your browser’s stability and performance and with support tips should you experience issues, such as high crash rates or slow startup times.
-Mozilla collects and aggregates your data with that of other Firefox users to send it back to your browser so you can see how your Firefox performance changes over time.
+Mozilla collects and aggregates your data with that of other Firefox users and sends it back to your browser so you can see how your Firefox performance changes over time.
 This data includes, for example: device hardware, operating system, Firefox version, add-ons (count and type), timing of browser events, rendering, session restores, length of session, how old a profile is, count of crashes, and count of pages.
 FHR does not send Mozilla URLs that you visit.

 We use the data sent through FHR to provide users with FHR’s functionality, such as helping you analyze and address performance issues with your browser.
 We also use what we learn from the FHR data in the aggregate to make Firefox better.
 You can choose to [turn data sharing off](https://support.mozilla.org/en-US/firefox-health-report-understand-your-browser-perf#w_how-to-turn-data-sharing-on-or-off).